Aderinom/audit-check/README.md

     checks-reason: to create check
 ```

-The action does not raise issues when it is not triggered from a "cron" scheduled workflow.
+This action only raises issues when it's triggered from a `cron` scheduled workflow or on manual `workflow_dispatch`

 When running the action as scheduled it will crate issues but e.g. in PR / push fails the action.